dak26/Property-Tycoon/README.md

 # Property-Tycoon
-Software implementation of the famous board game, Monopoly.
+Software implementation version of Property Tycoon inspired by the famous board game, Monopoly.